intel/neural-compressor/docs/source/tuning_strategies.md

 8. Repeat steps 4-7 with a fixed number of trials.

 >Note: TPE requires many iterations in order to reach an optimal solution.
-We recommend running at least 200 iterations.
-Because every iteration requires evaluation of a generated model--which means accuracy measurements on a dataset and latency measurements using a benchmark--this process can take from 24 hours to a few days to complete, depending on the model.
+It is recommended to run at least 200 iterations, because every iteration requires evaluation of a generated model -- which means accuracy measurements on a dataset and latency measurements using a benchmark -- this process can take from 24 hours to a few days to complete, depending on the model.

 #### Usage

-`TPE` usage is similar to `basic` but specifies the `strategy` field with `tpe` in the `TuningCriterion`.
+`TPE` usage is similar to `basic` with `tpe` specified to `strategy` field in the `TuningCriterion`.

 ```python
 from neural_compressor import config